 - If the quality of the screen guard is not good can reduce color accuracy and viewability.

 - Screen Guards with small or large size than the display looks odd and may come out easily.

-The advantages of using a mobile screen protector outweighs the disadvantages by a huge margin, it is always good to use protection(in all cases) than be sorry 🙂
+The advantages of using a mobile screen protector outweigh the disadvantages by a huge margin, it is always good to use protection(in all cases) then be sorry 🙂